osamfrimpong/alx-files_manager/README.md

 # Files Manager API
 This repository contains an API for a files manager developed with Node.js, that enables user authentication, temporary storage with Redis, creation of image thumbnails, and storage of file information using MongoDB.
-This collaborative project was developed by Chukwuemelie Obumse and Afeez Abu.
+This collaborative project was developed by Dr. Schandorf Osam-Frimpong and Richard Senyo Gadasu.

 # Features
 The Files Manager API provides the following features: